yusufcanli/epub-to-html/README.md

     epub-to-html file.epub

- Or you can add all epub or mobi files:
+ Or you can add all epub or mobi files in the directory:

      epub-to-html *